 The couple returned to the UK and by 1939 Eileen worked at the Censorship Department of the Ministry of Information.
 For a time they lived with her brother Laurence and her sister in law Gwen, at their home in Greenwich Park.

 Orwell worked at the Empire Department of the BBC as head of cultural programming for India and South East Asia.
-Unfortunately during the Second World War Eileen’s brother was killed at Dunkirk while serving in the Army Medical Corp, and her mother died a year later.
-A sad time for Eileen.
+Unfortunately during the Second World War Eileen’s brother was killed at Dunkirk while serving in the Army Medical Corp, and her mother died a year later – this was a very sad time for Eileen.

 But good news was on the way as Eileen and George adopted a baby boy and named him Richard.
 Eileen by now had given up her job at the Ministry and taken well to motherhood.
 Orwell began writing ‘Animal Farm’.